AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- MC-40262-->

-*  Merchants can now use the GraphQL `setShippingAddressesOnCart` method to set billing and shipping addresses for a shopper’s cart when guest checkout is disabled.
+*  Merchants can now use the GraphQL `setShippingAddressesOnCart` method to set billing and shipping addresses for a shopper's cart when guest checkout is disabled.

 <!--- MC-39508-->